stevemckinney/iamsteve/data/blog/00154-multiple-level-horizontal-scrolling-navigation.md

 date: "2016-11-22T07:30:00+00:00"
 lastmod: "2018-05-18T06:45:07+00:00"
 summary: "With horizontal scrolling, submenus are quite challenging to make work.
 Due to the CSS you have to use, a CSS only solution isn’t viable.
 In this post I show you how to utilise JavaScript."
-metadesc: Adding an extra level to the horizontal scrolling menu, using the same CSS and linking it up with JavaScript you can have functional submenus that scroll horizontally."
+metadesc: "Adding an extra level to the horizontal scrolling menu, using the same CSS and linking it up with JavaScript you can have functional submenus that scroll horizontally."
 theme: "#eaf5f5"
 tags: ["Design"]
 categories: ["Design"]